-When a call doesn’t feel necessary, or you need to share details that can’t be passed over the phone, IP Telecom has a solution available for that too, with built-in instant messaging, file sharing and email in the same application through the Skype For Business integration.
+When a call doesn’t feel necessary, or you need to share details that can’t be passed over the phone, IP Telecom has a solution available for that too, with built-in instant messaging, file sharing and email in the same application through the MS Teams integration.

 Your telephony is worth the investment, and with VoIP from IP Telecom, that investment starts at as little as €3-per-user/month.